munificent/journal/asset/post/2009-05-13-ml-style-pattern-matching-in-c.md

 () => Print("O RLY?")
 ```

-Aside from being a nice clean notation, the other nice thing about lambdas
+Aside from being a nice clean notation, the other nice thing about lambdas (and
-(and anonymous delegates) is that they can access variables defined in the
+anonymous delegates) is that they can access variables defined in the outside
-outside scope.
-This lets our `Case` clauses do everything a regular `case` can
+scope.
+This lets our `Case` clauses do everything a regular `case` can do in a
-do in a vanilla `switch/case`.
+vanilla `switch/case`.

-### Chaining Cases Using a Fluent Interface
+### Chaining cases using a fluent interface

 What we have so far is simple, but it only lets us select a single case.
 To be
 able to chain multiple cases together, we're going to use something the hip